bazelbuild/rules_pkg/README.md

 # Bazel package building & fetching rules

-Bazel rules for packaging and fetching (for Debian and other distribution channels)
+Bazel rules for packaging and fetching (for Debian and other distribution channels).

+There is currently no distinct discussion group for these rules.
+Use bazel-dev@googlegroups.com.

 Travis CI